 Fascinated by this, I volunteered our 2Dolphins blog site for inclusion in the study and now the results of Cavebloggem’s analysis of our site are in!
 Drawing from blog posts from September ’05 through May ’07—which, in itself, must’ve been quite a Herculean effort to compile—he found that we used nearly 5,600 different words in the sample.
 We added a whopping 1,024 new words to the growing bloggers’ vocabulary total!
 I can’t tell you how much that number warms my Roget’s Thesaurus-lovin’ heart and it’s quite an honor to have been included in this interesting experiment!

 At the end of May each year, Pat Fierro’s students in the Odessa College Massage Therapy program have an internship period during which they amass 50 hours of (wait for it…) hands-on experience in preparation for becoming registered massage therapists.
 Karen W. tipped me off about this a couple of years ago.
-So each Summer, I look forward to taking advantage of the opportunity for a great massage (or two!) at an incredibly reasonable price.
+So each Summer, I look forward to taking advantage of the opportunity for a great massage (or two!) in their amazing recliners at an incredibly reasonable price.
 And over the past weekend I did just that.
 It was well worth the wait!

 Likewise, over the past few years, I’ve also become accustomed to getting a pedicure every 4-6 months to alleviate ingrown toenail problems.
 So, a few weeks ago, Dede & I visited MCM Eleganté Getaway Spa & Salon for some pedis.
 As is customary, Christy did a fantastic (and pain-free) job at whipping my gnarly dogs into tip-top shape for Summer.